Rape survivor shot at by rapist, aides in Rajasthan; 3 arrested | Law-Order

 Mahipal and Rahul were arrested on Sunday.

 Yadav got his beard and hair trimmed in order to mislead the police.
-He was on the run and on Monday morning, he was hit by a train on railway tracks in Jaipur's Malviya Nagar, police said.

-He was taken to a hospital and was identified as Rajendra Yadav, the main accused of the attack on the woman in Kotputli-Behror, DGP said.
+He was on the run and on Monday morning, he was hit by a train on railway tracks in Jaipur's Malviya Nagar after which he was taken to a hospital where he was identified, the DGP said.

 His right leg was amputated in the incident and his left leg was also injured.